Last Updated on Monday, 16 April, 2018 01:41:29 AM

 The only area suitable for swimming is the southern end, because elsewhere you have to wade through the coral banks before being able to reach the sea.

-underwater visibility is limited to less than 10m.
+The sea water is crystal clear, but underwater visibility is limited to less than 10m.

 PEOPLE OF SIBUAN ISLAND

 Around 2,000 Sea Gypsies live on the islands.
 They are the Sea Bajau (Bajau Laut).

 Bajau Laut carved wooden boats define their very existence.
 These seafaring people are much cut off from mainstream civilization.

 Their unique nomadic seafaring lifestyle attracted adventurous travelers to their islands.
 In 2017, around 3.65 million tourists bringing RM7.7 billion revenue to Sabah alone.